 Chemistry

 Chemistry is the systematic study of matter in the universe.
 It is often referred to as the “central science” in that it acts as the connection between many other disciplines including physics, biology, engineering, earth science, environmental science and medicine.
 Chemistry students gain a unique perspective on the composition, properties and reactivity of the substances surrounding them.
 These students gain problem-solving skills that can be applied in chemistry labs, in other classes and in day-to-day life.
 By having chemistry faculty with a diverse range of specialties (analytical chemistry, biochemistry, inorganic chemistry, physical chemistry and organic chemistry), our chemistry majors have the opportunity to learn about each of these fields.
 Recent graduates have been successful in the chemical industry and in secondary education.
-Many have continued their education in graduate and professional schools (including the University of Illinois Urbana-Champaign, University of Denver, University of Florida, University of Utah, and the University of Washington).
+Many have continued their education in graduate and professional schools (including Yale University, University of Illinois Urbana-Champaign, University of Denver, University of Florida, University of Utah, and the University of Washington).

 Opportunities for student research are numerous and the program is well equipped with modern chemical instrumentation, including a 400 MHz FT-NMR spectrometer, FT-IR and UV-visible spectrophotometers, high performance liquid and ion chromatographs and an inductively-coupled plasma atomic emission spectrometer.